-Ninety degree with reverse flow check and coil clearance
+Ninety degree with reverse flow check, accepts standard and weatherized coils

 This manifold is designed to be used with solenoid operated and electro-proportional cartridges.
 It incorporates extra material around the cavity to provide coil clearance along with the spotface needed for Sun's weatherized coil.